 Ad Standards commends the Participants for their continued compliance efforts, and thanks each of them for their diligence and responsiveness to our inquiries.
-We note that, even as the number of Participants in AdChoices increases, compliance rates remain high.
 We are pleased to see this positive result from our increased annual touch points with the Participants, and their commitment to the program.

-For additional information and resources for the public and industry, please see https://youradchoices.ca/.
+For additional information and resources for the public and industry, please see adstandards.ca/about/ad-choices-accountability-program and vouradchoices.ca.